Everyone in sales has a leaking funnel.

 Late Stage leaking funnel

 - Improve the investigation stage in your sales process.
-Ensure that salespeople are not spending wasteful time chasing deals they have little chance of winning.
+Ensure time is not wasted by salespeople chasing deals they have little chance of winning.

 - Define your ideal customer and make sure you have a framework for assessing potential deals.
 Bob Apollo has excellent advice on this.